wiz0u/WTelegramClient/README.md

 If the verification succeeds but the phone number is unknown to Telegram, the user might be prompted to sign-up *(register their account by accepting the Terms of Service)* and provide their **first_name** and **last_name**.
 If the account already exists and has enabled two-step verification (2FA) a **password** might be required.
+In some case, Telegram may request that you associate an **email** with your account for receiving login verification codes, you may skip this step by leaving **email** empty, otherwise the email address will first receive an **email_verification_code**.
 All these login scenarios are handled automatically within the call to `LoginUserIfNeeded`.

 After login, you now have access to the **[full range of Telegram Client APIs](https://corefork.telegram.org/methods)**.